-On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, Attorney General Jeff Sessions, Homeland Secretary Elaine Duke, U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement and the Department of Homeland Security (“DHS”), and the United States of America, in defense of people of color eligible for Deferred Action for Childhood Arrivals (DACA).
+On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, Attorney General Jeff Sessions, Department of Homeland Security Acting Secretary Elaine Duke, U.S. Citizenship and Immigration Services (“USCIS”), U.S. Immigration and Customs Enforcement (“ICE”) the Department of Homeland Security (“DHS”), and the United States of America, in defense of young, undocumented immigrants of color eligible for Deferred Action for Childhood Arrivals (DACA).

-There are approximately 800,000 DACA recipients across the country, and more that would have been eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
+There are approximately 800,000 DACA recipients across the country, and two million who are eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
 The vast majority of DACA registrants and those eligible for DACA are people of color.
 More than 80% of registrants are of Mexican origin according to The Migration Policy Institute.
 Additionally, about 36,000 immigrants of African origin and over 20,000 youth from Caribbean nations of the Dominican Republic and Jamaica were also eligible for DACA.

-The NAACP alleges that the defendants unlawfully reneged on their promise to protect young, undocumented immigrants of color living in the United States.
-Furthermore, the NAACP alleges that the Trump Administration violated the Due Process Clause of the Fifth Amendment, the Administrative Procedure Act and the Regulatory Flexibility Act.
+The lawsuit alleges that the defendants unlawfully reneged on their promise to protect young, undocumented immigrants of color living in the United States.
+The Amended Complaint alleges that the Trump Administration violated the Due Process Clause of the Fifth Amendment, the Administrative Procedure Act and the Regulatory Flexibility Act.

-The case is National Association for the Advancement of Colored People v.
+The case is styled: National Association for the Advancement of Colored People v.
 Donald J. Trump, in his official capacity as President of the United States, et al., Case No. 1:17-cv-01907, U.S. District Court, District of Columbia, which was consolidated with Trustees of Princeton University et al. v.
 U.S. et al., Case No. 1:17-cv-02325, U.S. District Court, District of Columbia